mjimenez98/gh-stand-up/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Unit of work to address
+about: Small, actionable piece of work.
+A technical or design step to complete a story.
-title: ''
+title: "[Task] "
-labels: ''
+labels: ["task"]
 assignees: ''
 ---

 ### What